TDHook: A Lightweight Framework for Interpretability: Use Cases

 Modern interpretability pipelines have evolved into complex multi-step procedures, mixing different methods in order to derive more comprehensive explanations.
 We here focus on concept attribution and attribution patching, which are described in the following paragraphs.

-\paragraph{Concept attribution} Contrary to traditional attribution methods that focus on explaining the output of the model, e.g. the class predicted, concept attribution methods focus on explaining the output with respect to specific concepts, illustrated in Figure \ref{fig:concept_attribution_lrp}.
+\paragraph{Concept attribution} Contrary to traditional attribution methods that focus on explaining the output of the model, e.g. the class predicted, with respect to the input, concept attribution methods focus on explaining the output with respect to specific concepts, illustrated in Figure \ref{fig:concept_attribution_lrp}.
 Most of these methods rely on conditionally propagating the attribution with respect to specific channels, like conductance for integrated gradients \citep{Dhamdhere2018HowII} or concept relevance propagation for LRP \citep{Achtibat2022FromAM}.
 These channel concepts are usually discovered or visualised using activation maximisation \citep{Chen2020ConceptWF} or relevance maximisation \citep{Achtibat2022FromAM}.
-But since concept activation vectors (CAVs) generalise these concepts, we introduce a propagation method based on the TCAV scores \citep{kim2018interpretability}.
+But since concept activation vectors (CAVs) generalise these methods, we introduce a propagation method based on the TCAV scores \citep{kim2018interpretability}.
 Different methods for producing CAVs were already compared in \citep{Dreyer2023FromHT}, but not in the context of concept attribution.

 Concept attribution is complex, as it is a composed method, and it is important to be able to compare across a variety of possible combinations of methods.
-As all methods are implemented in TDHook, it is possible to easily compare them by simply switching the method used.
+As all methods are implemented in TDHook, it is possible to easily compare them by simply switching the method used, enabling users to chose their prefered notion of concept or attribution.
+For our experiments, we use the VGG16 model \citep{Simonyan2014VeryDC}, and extracted concepts like "striped" using the texture dataset from \citep{Cimpoi2013DescribingTI}.
 In order to evaluate the methods, we randomise the input according to the relevance scores, i.e. pixel flipping \citep{Bach2015OnPE}, and record the change in the class logit and the concept probability.
 The results, reported in Figure \ref{fig:concept_attribution_evaluation}, show that using the TCAV scores gives attribution that is more faithful to the concept.
-Yet, qualitative analysis suggests that the obtained attribution is not localised and other metrics should be used to evaluate the quality of the attribution, like localisation or robustness metrics \citep{Hedstrm2022QuantusAE}.
+TCAV marginally outperforms the other methods according to pixel-flipping evaluation, as shown in Figure \ref{fig:concept_attribution_evaluation}.
+Yet, qualitative analysis suggests that the obtained attribution is not localised, e.g., showing relevance spread beyond the lemur's tail.
+Therefore other metrics should be used to evaluate the quality of the attribution, like localisation or robustness metrics \citep{Hedstrm2022QuantusAE}.